-Using the Mapping EditorLast Updated: 12/05/2018 Introduced in Version: 2.0
+Using the Mapping EditorLast Updated: 01/02/2019 Introduced in Version: 2.0

-Each step in your application’s flow accepts input data and returns output data.
+Each step in the application’s flow accepts input data and returns output data.
 The output data can be used by other steps with in the flow.
 For some steps, input data can be provided from multiple data outputs that exist in flow.
 Use the Mapping Editor to select a data source that you would like to use as an input for a selected step in your flow.
 You can also define how these inputs should be used before proceeding to the next step.

 To access the Mapping Editor, select a step in the Flow Designer work space then click the Edit Input Mappings or the Edit Output Mappings link in the Actions toolbar.

-We have just assigned the Accounts array as the input for For Each Step.
-Now our flow knows that it should expect the input to come in the form we’ve determined for the Account array, and its internal path is GetAll_Output.
-If we want, we can also determine how exactly the For Each Step handles this data.
-Since we want the data to remain unchanged going to the next step, we will leave its mapping type as Select Value.
-If required we could use the data differently by treating it as a constant, exposing its input, nullifying, ignoring, or any of the other input collection options available.
+To specify which data source will be used as the input for the For Each Step, drag a connection from the intended source to the empty collection data input.
+Assign the GetAll1_Output array as the input for For Each Step.
+Now the flow knows that it should expect the input to come in the form that was determined for the Account array.
+Designers can also determine how exactly the For Each Step handles this data.
+In this example the data needs to remain unchanged going to the next step, leave its mapping type as Select Value.
+If required designers could use the data differently by treating it as a constant, exposing its input, nullifying, ignoring, or any of the other input collection options available.